 Nutrition and fitness are my passion.
 Learning about and practicing both ignites something in me.
 It is when I feel the most like myself (does that make sense?).
 And there is nothing I love more than sharing this passion with others.

 This interest has sparked conversations with many women in my life, some of who have become clients, and some who are just looking to chat or grab my opinion on a particular topic.
 This is often when the reality of mainstream media sinks in.
 I am dumbfounded when I learn that women are still doing an hour on the treadmill a day while consuming 1000 calories--and not getting the results they’re looking for.

-The three brands I am going to review are:
+The four brands I am going to review are:

 Vega Sport Performance Protein (vanilla)

 Lean Fit Naturals Complete Green Protein (vanilla bean)